cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/index.md

-# 📚 Lesson 2: Python Basics
+# <i class="fas fa-book"></i> Lesson 2: Python Basics

 ## Concepts

 In this lesson, you will learn about the following Python constructs: <br />

 - How to run your first Python program

 - Variables and Expressions

 - Types and Booleans

 - Control Structures (Loops and Conditionals)

 - Functions <br />

 ## Table of Contents